syncfusion/blazor-docs/src/diagrams/diagram/index.md

----
-title: " Diagram | Blazor "

-component: "Diagran"

-description: "Index page defines over view and and interactive features of the diagram."
----

 # Overview

 The diagram component visually represents information.
 It is also used to create diagrams like flow charts, organizational charts, mind maps, and BPMN either through code or a visual interface.